0x1c-works/BLIT/docs/_posts/2023-07-15-get-started.md

 layout: single
 title: Get Started
 permalink: /get-started/
+excerpt: How to install and run BLIT
 ---

 ## Requirements

 - Windows 10 version 1809 (10.0.17763.0) or later
 - Windows App Runtime 1.2
+  > *It should be installed along with BLIT.*

 ## Install